What is RFID - How Does RFID Work

 HOW DOES RFID WORK?

-RFID belongs to a group of technologies referred to as Automatic Identification and Data Capture (AIDC).
-AIDC methods automatically identify objects, collect data about them, and enter those data directly into computer systems with little or no human intervention.
-RFID methods utilize radio waves to accomplish this.
-At a simple level, RFID systems consist of three components: an RFID tag or smart label, an RFID reader, and an antenna.
-RFID tags contain an integrated circuit and an antenna, which are used to transmit data to the RFID reader (also called an interrogator).
-The reader then converts the radio waves to a more usable form of data.
-Information collected from the tags is then transferred through a communications interface to a host computer system, where the data can be stored in a database and analyzed at a later time.
+RFID is classified as an Automatic Identification and Data Capture (AIDC) technology.
+AIDC methods automatically identify objects, collect data concerning them, and input this information directly into computer systems with minimal or no human input.
+RFID technologies utilize radio waves for this purpose.
+At a basic level, an RFID system includes three components: an RFID tag or smart label, an RFID reader, and an antenna.
+The RFID tags feature an integrated circuit and antenna, which transmit data to the RFID reader (also referred to as an interrogator).
+The reader transforms radio waves into a more usable data format.
+The information gathered from the tags is transferred via a communication interface to a host computer system, where the data is stored in a database for future analysis.

 RFID TAGS AND SMART LABELS

-As stated above, an RFID tag consists of an integrated circuit and an antenna.
-The tag is also composed of a protective material that holds the pieces together and shields them from various environmental conditions.
-The protective material depends on the application.
-For example, employee ID badges containing RFID tags are typically made from durable plastic, and the tag is embedded between the layers of plastic.
-RFID tags come in a variety of shapes and sizes and are either passive or active.
-Passive tags are the most widely used, as they are smaller and less expensive to implement.
-Passive tags must be &#;powered up&#; by the RFID reader before they can transmit data.
-Unlike passive tags, active RFID tags have an onboard power supply (e.g., a battery), thereby enabling them to transmit data at all times.
-For a more detailed discussion, refer to this article: Passive RFID Tags vs. Active RFID Tags.
+An RFID tag consists of an integrated circuit, an antenna, and a protective material that houses these components and shields them from varied environmental conditions.
+The material used for protection is often determined by the application.
+For instance, employee ID badges with RFID tags are usually constructed from durable plastic, embedding the tag between the plastic layers.
+RFID tags are available in various shapes and sizes and can be either passive or active.
+Passive tags are more commonly used due to their smaller size and lower cost.
+They require the RFID reader to "power up" before data transmission.
+Conversely, active RFID tags incorporate a power supply (such as a battery), allowing constant data transmission.
+For a detailed comparison, refer to our article on Passive RFID Tags vs. Active RFID Tags.

-Smart labels differ from RFID tags in that they incorporate both RFID and barcode technologies.
-They&#;re made of an adhesive label embedded with an RFID tag inlay, and they may also feature a barcode and/or other printed information.
-Smart labels can be encoded and printed on-demand using desktop label printers, whereas programming RFID tags are more time consuming and requires more advanced equipment.
+Smart labels differ from RFID tags as they combine RFID and barcode technologies.
+These are adhesive labels with embedded RFID inlays, which may also include barcodes and other printed information.
+Smart labels can be encoded and printed on-demand using desktop label printers, while programming RFID tags necessitates more specialized equipment.

 RFID APPLICATIONS